korrybass/randovid/README.md

 ExpressJS: I wanted to mimic a real world scenario of calling an api to read and write data.

 ## Other Notes
--Since this is a practice project I'm just running it as webpack dev server instead of making a production build.
-That would need to be hosted.
+-Since this is a practice project I'm just running it as webpack dev server instead of making a production build that would need to be hosted.

 -In the webpack dev server config I'm running the api through a proxy so that it can be called using the current web browser url instead of using the express server's url and port.